Military Disney Tips

 Exiting the Skyliner is just like getting on, just fully step onto the cement.

-Cast members would prefer that you stay seated until the doors open.
+Disney requires that that you stay seated until the doors open!

 Rush Hour on the Skyliner